Diana Souhami

-Biography
+Early life and education

+Souhami was born amidst the London Blitz at the Crown & Anchor pub in Edmonton.
+She and her mother Freda subsequently took refuge in Tilehurst with her grandmother and then Cardiff, where her father was working.
+Back in London, Souhami grew up in West Hampstead and attended Emmanuel Church of England Primary School.
+She is of Sephardic Jewish descent via Spain and Turkey.

+Souhami studied philosophy at University of Hull.

+Career

-Souhami was brought up in London and studied philosophy at University of Hull.
-Before turning to writing biography, she worked in the publications department of the BBC.
+Before turning to writing biography, Souhami worked in the publications department of the BBC.
 While there, she published short stories, wrote plays that were performed at Edinburgh Festival, The Kings Head in Islington, and broadcast as radio and television plays by the BBC.
 She devised an exhibition for the British Council called A Woman's Place: The Changing Picture of Women in Britain, which in 1984 toured 30 countries.
 Her book based on this exhibition was published by Penguin Books.
 She also reviewed books and plays for newspapers.
 In 1986 she was approached by Pandora Press and received a commission to write a biography of the artist Gluck.

 Her life of Gluck was her only book in which she used a birth-to-death approach until her life of Edith Cavell (2010).
 "We don't live our lives or read in a linear fashion.
 Also, the internet has so much information that it rather absolves the biographer from being a storehouse of knowledge."

 Souhami became a full-time writer, publishing biographies which mostly explore the most influential and intriguing of 20th century lesbian (and gay) lives.
 She followed Gluck (1988), with Gertrude and Alice (1991), an account of the relationship between Gertrude Stein and Alice B. Toklas which lasted from their first meeting to Stein's death in 1946, Greta and Cecil (1994) examining the romantic relationship between Greta Garbo and Cecil Beaton, and Mrs Keppel and her daughter (1996), a dual biography of Alice Keppel, a long-time mistress of King Edward VII, and her daughter, Violet Trefusis.
 The Trials of Radclyffe Hall (1998), the biography of Marguerite Radclyffe Hall, won the Lambda Literary Award for Biography in 2000 and was shortlisted for the James Tait Black Memorial Prize.